sciolyatuva/sciolyatuva/content/tournaments.md

 * **Exam Reviewer** -- Your primary role is to review exams for quality and rules adherence.
 Sign up [here](https://forms.gle/GPZ7B21kT9RSHSnK8)!
 * **Exam Writer** -- Your primary role is to write an exam for an event you are assigned to.
 Sign up [here](https://forms.gle/ZWu8mbNNhSoHxK76A)!

 We are looking for *high school graduates or above* to assist in all of the above roles.
+These roles are open to UVA and non-UVA students alike.
+Feel free to contact us at [sciolyatuva@gmail.com}(mailto:sciolyatuva@gmail.com) for more information!

 ## State